COVID-19 DECISION-MAKERS

 Recruitment

-Power users (N=11) were recruited via our inbox-- we put out a call for participation to representatives of organizations who had reached out to us over email in the past, which were easily identified by referencing my email tracking log from my inbox analysis work.
-These participants included local government officials, school administrators, community organizers, healthcare professionals and more.
+Power users (N=11) were recruited via our email inbox-- we put out a call for participation to representatives of organizations who had reached out to us over email in the past, which were easily identified by referencing my email tracking log from my inbox analysis work.
+These participants included local government officials, school administrators, community organizers, healthcare professionals, small business owners, and more.

 Because this is not a representative sample, we used these insights directionally only.